aunger/usfm-editor-planning/README.md

 ## Footnote editor

 A footnote editor RCL.
-This will require the "Partial USFM" mode listed as a separate task.
+This will require the "Partial USFM" and "Inline components" tasks (also in this document).
 It will provide appropriate toolbar, tags, and rendering.
 TODO: flesh this task out further.

 ## Inline components